onfido/WebViewRN/README.md

 ##  Integration with hosted SDK

-Example below bootsrapt the SDK using the hosted version and confuguring the steps without workflow.
+The example below bootstraps the SDK using the hosted version, configuring the steps without the workflow:

 ```WebView set up
 <WebView